Do you have to use Cricut brand materials?

 Yeah, I hear you.

-I go through a lot of material to make crafts for this site.
+I go through a lot of materials to make crafts for this site.
 It’s not just the material cost that adds up, it’s also the equipment and the accessories that come with like blades and mats.

 I know you’re technically not supposed to use non-Cricut brand accessories.
 It voids the warranty.
 But really, who’s going to find out with some of these.